Pride and Prejudice: LLM Amplifies Self-Bias in Self-Refinement: Introduction

 \section{Introduction}

 Large language models (LLMs) have shown strong capabilities in many NLP tasks.
 While these models still make mistakes, recent studies show that ``self-refine'' (also known as ``self-reflection'') is promising to rectify errors based on LLM's self-feedback~\cite{madaan2023selfrefine,chen2023teaching,shinn2023reflexion,manakul2023selfcheckgpt,DBLP:Self-Correction-Survey}.
 Meanwhile, opposite study also shows that LLMs fail to correct their mistakes and their performance even gets worse after self-feedback~\cite{DBLP:llm_not_self_correct}.
-These contradictory results suggests that LLM's self-feedback is unreliable.
-Self-refine procedure relies a model's evaluation capability on any generated text.
-We hypothesize that such failure to self-correction is due to LLM's bias towards evaluating its own generation.
+These contradictory results suggest that LLM's self-feedback is unreliable.
+Self-refine procedure relies on LLM's evaluation capability of the generated text.
+We hypothesize that if there is a bias during the self-evaluation process, such bias will be amplified during iterative self-refinement.
 This is consistent with a prior finding that LM-based metrics (e.g. BARTScore) exhibit ``narcissism'' during self-evaluation, \textit{i.e.}, the metric model favors text generated by the same underlying language model in the context of summarization tasks~\cite{liu2023llms}.
 However, it remains unclear whether bias exists universally in LLMs across a wide range of tasks.
 How to quantify such biases?
 How does this ``narcissism'' impact LLM's self-refinement?

 In this work, we define ``self-bias'' to the degree that an LLM favors its own generation.
 We propose to use two principled statistics to estimate self-bias in LLM's self-refinement procedure.
 The first one measures the degree of inflation in the LLM's self-evaluation compared to the true (human) evaluation.
 The second measures whether LLM's self-evaluation is skewed compared to the ture estimate.
 Figure~\ref{fig:pipeline} illustrates these two statistics.
 We examine self-bias scores on six diverse LLMs, covering four languages across three distinct tasks: machine translation, constrained text generation, and mathematical reasoning.
 We find that self-bias is universal in self-refine and self-rewarding pipelines, regardless of the languages and tasks.
 This bias causes LLMs to optimize for false positive corrections rather than improving the actual output quality.